Seneral/MakersVR/README.md

 # MakersVR
 Welcome to MakersVR, an open source VR hardware project focused around a cheap optical tracking system. <br>
-The goal of this project is to create a cheap full body tracking solution and provide a basis to develop custom VR hardware on.
+The goal of this project is to create a cheap but capable tracking system that competes with existing commercial tracking systems like SteamVR Lighthouse, has the flexibility of a professional optical tracking system found in motion capture studios, but is cheap and easy to build. </br>
+It uses multi-cameras to triangulate individual small LEDs in space, so it is very easy to develop custom tracked DIY hardware, e.g. gun stocks, by adding LEDs on them in an arbitrary pattern, and it's also possible to develop fingertip tracking. </br>
+Since the concept of such a system is decades old and still used in professional MoCap installations, although at a much higher price point, it could also integrate into existing MoCap focused solutions such as marker-based facial tracking and full body solvers. </br>
+Standard 3-Point (or more) Full Body Tracking for VR is of course possible by default, and will likely be the most accurate next to SteamVR trackers, but by far not the cheapest solution for FBT.

 ## How does it work?
 The basis is an optical tracking systems with two or more cameras observing multiple active markers made with LEDs. <br>